chrislattman/webserver/README.md

 # webserver
-This is a simple web server I made which simply returns the client's IP address.
+This is a simple multithreaded web server I made which simply returns the client's IP address.